Korea Travel Essentials

 Mosquito Repellent

 Bring DEET-based repellent (40% concentration or higher).
 Local brands like OFF! are available but international brands with higher concentrations work better.
-Essential for evenings and island stays.
+Essential for summer evenings near rivers, parks, and the southern coast.

 Waterproof Dry Bag

-An Osprey ultralight dry bag (10–20L) protects your phone, wallet, and camera during island-hopping, boat rides, and sudden downpours.
-You'll use this every single day.
+An Osprey ultralight dry bag (10–20L) protects your phone, wallet, and camera on Jeju ferry crossings, coastal day trips, and sudden monsoon downpours.

-The Korea uses Type A and Type B plugs (same as USA/Japan) but at 220V — NOT 110V like the US.
-Your phone chargers and laptops are dual-voltage and will work fine.
-Do NOT bring any appliances — I plugged in a Keurig and it popped the circuit breaker instantly.
-Hair dryers, curling irons, and anything with a heating element will fry unless it's rated 110–240V.
-Bring a travel power strip with USB ports for brownout-prone areas.
+Korea uses Type C and F plugs (round two-pin, European style) at 220V — NOT 110V like the US.
+Your phone chargers and laptops are dual-voltage and will work fine with a plug adapter.
+Do NOT bring any single-voltage appliances — hair dryers, curling irons, and anything with a heating element will fry unless it's rated 110–240V.
+Bring a travel power strip with USB ports — Korean hotels often have limited outlets near the bed.

 Rain Jacket or Poncho